vermiliondesign/poached-eggs/README.md

 define(CLIENT_DB_PASSWORD, '');
 ?>
 ```

-5. after installing WordPress, you'll have to make sure a copy of the .htaccess-wordpress-default exists in the /wordpress directory and is just named .htaccess per usual.
-You will also need to fix the WordPress Address URL and Site Address URL to remove /wordpress from the path, as it will by default on first install - want to add /wordpress to the URL.
-You can do this under Settings -> General, or running a find and replace in the database.
+5. visit the host to setup the wordpress database.
+Before installing, remove the /wordpress/ in the url path before installing.
+You'll also need to make sure the .htaccess-wordpress-default gets copied into the /wordpress directory and rename .htaccess

 5. update .gitlab-ci.yml with staging and production paths